Alton Towers: Gloomy Wood

-Gloomy Wood serves as the area for the dark ride Duel - The Haunted House Strikes Back!, originally The Haunted House.
-Opening in 1992, this was originally Europe's largest haunted dark ride, but was significantly altered with interactive laser guns in 2003.
-Each player's shooting score was recorded on a display in the ride car, as guests shot targets throughout the layout.
-The ride closed in September 2022 for refurbishment.
-For the 2023-2024 season, “Duel” reopened as “The Curse at Alton Manor”.
-Following the story of Emily Alton, who featured in the original Haunted House attraction in the ride queue.
+Gloomy Wood serves as the area containing the dark ride The Curse at Alton Manor, which originally opened with the area as The Haunted House in 1992.

 In 2007, a themed footpath through the woods was added to the area, named Haunted Hollow.
 The pathway follows the route formerly used by the park's old scenic railway, linking from Mutiny Bay.
 Haunted Hollow includes tombstones, statues and other features, some of which interact with guests using sound effects.
-In July 2015, Nitrogenie opened and replaced the old Waffles and Ices, a shop producing ice cream using liquid nitrogen.
-Gloomy Wood was suggested by the 2017 park map to be home to the new Wicker Man wooden coaster, opening 2018.
-However, the park later stated that the ride was in Mutiny Bay.

 Forbidden Valley

-Forbidden Valley is set in a 'post-apocalyptic' landscape, with standing stones and rustic structures populating the 'valley'.
+Forbidden Valley is set in a 'research facility' run by the Phalanx organisation.
+Prior to a redesign for 2024, the area had a 'post-apocalyptic' theme with scrapyard structures populating the area.
 A SkyRide station also serves this area of the park.

-The area's principal attraction is Nemesis, opened in 1994.
-Nemesis is a steel inverted coaster that reaches a speed of 50 mph (81 km) with four inversions, set in a rocky quarry over waterfalls.
-The ride is built down into excavated ground and was designed by Tussauds, primarily John Wardley.
+The area's principal attraction is Nemesis Reborn, previously Nemesis which opened in 1994.
+Nemesis Reborn is a steel inverted coaster that reaches a speed of 50 mph (81 km) with four inversions, set in a rocky quarry over waterfalls.
 The attraction is themed as an alien creature inhabiting the quarry where the coaster is situated.

-The Blade is a Huss Pirate Boat modified with a pendulum blade.
-It opened in 1980, and was relocated to the area in 1997 from Fantasy World.
-The Blade currently operates as the only flat ride in Forbidden Valley since the removal of Ripsaw.
-However, in October 2019, The Blade was dismantled to be 'Resharpened by the Phalanx' and has since returned to its pit after a refurbishment.

 Galactica is a B&M flying coaster, originally opening as Air in 2002.
 Air was loosely themed as a peaceful landscape, distanced from the 'apocalyptic' look of Nemesis.
 Air was redesigned as Galactica in 2016, adopting virtual reality headsets and a space travel theme.
-The VR headsets have since been removed due to feedback from customers.
+The VR headsets have since been removed.

+The area also contains two smaller attractions.
+Nemesis Sub-Terra is an indoor attraction featuring a drop tower ride.
+The experience is themed around Nemesis, and how some eggs have been found underground in a facility run by the 'Phalanx'.
+The ride originally operated from 2012 to 2015, however on 27 May 2023, it reopened.
+In 2025, the HUSS suspended topspin Toxicator was added on the former site of Ripsaw, sitting over the pathway on a 16 ft elevated concrete platform.

 In May 2016, the 'Rollercoaster Restaurant' opened, offering a dining experience where guests have their food delivered by looping rails.
-The restaurant is open daily from 10am - 9:30pm; available to guests without theme park admission after the park has closed, except during Scarefest and Fireworks events.
+The restaurant is open daily from 10am – 9:30pm; available to guests without theme park admission after the park has closed, except during Scarefest and Fireworks events.
+Since its opening, the Rollercoaster Restaurant has also provided a separate entrance to the park for hotel guests.